Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/identifiers/event_schemes.md

 Appropriate schemes and identifiers are defined below.

-# MPEG DASH Events
+# MPEG DASH Event Schemes

-The following defines a set of URIs that are defined by ISO/IEC 23009-1:
+The following event schemes are defined by ISO/IEC 23009-1:

 {{< csvTable "csv/event-schemes-mpeg-dash-events.csv" >}}

-# Consortia Defined Events
+# Consortia Event Schemes

-The following defines a set of URIs that identify specific DASH inband event schemes, i.e., schemes contained in the **InbandEventStream** element:
+The following event schemes are defined by consortia:

 {{< csvTable "csv/event-schemes-dash-inband-events.csv" >}}

-# Other Inband Events
+# Other Inband Event Schemes

-The following defines a set of URIs that identify specific inband event schemes, i.e., schemes contained in the **InbandEventStream** element:
+The following event schemes are defined by the industry:

 Identifier                        |Reference                           |Abstract
 ----------------------------------|------------------------------------|----------------